geniecebrown/geniecebrown/README.md

 After completing a hands-on cybersecurity bootcamp and building foundational skills through labs and real-world simulations, I have developed a deeper interest in vulnerability management and a greater awareness of both physical and digital security.

-Right now, I'm actively expanding my skills by building vulnerability management and threat hunting projects using tools like Tenable, Microsoft Azure, Microsoft Sentinel, and Microsoft Defender for Endpoint.
+I've expanded my skills by building vulnerability management and threat hunting projects using tools like Tenable, Microsoft Azure, Microsoft Sentinel, and Microsoft Defender for Endpoint.
 I am also studying for the CompTIA Security+ certification.

 ## ⚠️ Vulnerability Management Projects